docVed/Recipies/docs/_sources/docs/savory/Ramen.md.txt

 Prepare ahead of time.
 Must marinate between 2 hours and 24 hours before serving.

 1. In a small saucepan, mix **soy sauce**, **mirin**, **vinegar**, and **Chinese 5 spice**
-2. Bring marinade to the boil, then remove heat and let sit
+2. Bring marinade to a boil, then remove heat and let sit
 3. Pre-boil water in a small pot
 4. Gently lower **eggs** into pot with a spoon and Boil for 6.5 minutes
 5. Prepare a bowl of cold (preferably iced) water